Psychological resilience

 Psychological resilience, or mental resilience, is the ability to cope mentally and emotionally with a crisis, or to return to pre-crisis status quickly.
+Resilience is generally understood either as a developmental process that can be cultivated over time, or as a relatively stable personality trait.
+Researchers have identified numerous internal factors that influence resilience, including self-esteem, self-regulation, optimism, and emotional intelligence, as well as external factors such as social support from family, friends, and community.

-The term was popularized in the 1970s and 1980s by psychologist Emmy Werner as she conducted a forty-year-long study of a cohort of Hawaiian children who came from low socioeconomic status backgrounds.
+The term was popularized in the 1970s and 1980s by psychologist Emmy Werner, who conducted a forty-year longitudinal study of children from low socioeconomic status backgrounds in Kauai, Hawaii.
+Werner found that roughly one-third of at-risk children developed into well-adjusted adults despite adverse circumstances, which she attributed to protective factors in their personalities, families, and communities.

-Numerous factors influence a person's level of resilience.
-Internal factors include personal characteristics such as self-esteem, self-regulation, and a positive outlook on life.
-External factors include social support systems, including relationships with family, friends, and community, as well as access to resources and opportunities.
+Biological research has linked resilience to neurotransmitter systems involving dopamine and endogenous opioids, as well as to epigenetic modifications and brain structures such as the prefrontal cortex and hippocampus.
+Positive emotions play a significant role in resilience, helping individuals recover from stress and build enduring social resources.
+People can enhance their resilience through cognitive-behavioral techniques, mindfulness practices, social support, and other psychological interventions.

-People can leverage psychological interventions and other strategies to enhance their resilience and better cope with adversity.
-These include cognitive-behavioral techniques, mindfulness practices, building psychosocial factors, fostering positive emotions, and promoting self-compassion.
+Resilience has been studied across diverse contexts including childhood adversity, natural disasters, bereavement, workplace stress, and military service.
+Research indicates that cultural factors influence how resilience manifests.
+Individualist and collectivist societies show different patterns of coping and recovery.
+While resilience is widely regarded as beneficial, some researchers have criticized the concept for potentially shifting responsibility for disaster recovery from institutions to individuals.

 Overview

 A resilient person uses "mental processes and behaviors in promoting personal assets and protecting self from the potential negative effects of stressors".
 Psychological resilience is an adaptation in a person's psychological traits and experiences that allows them to regain or remain in a healthy mental state during crises/chaos without long-term negative consequences.

 It is difficult to measure and test this psychological construct because resilience can be interpreted in a variety of ways.
 Most psychological paradigms (biomedical, cognitive-behavioral, sociocultural, etc.) have their own perspective of what resilience looks like, where it comes from, and how it can be developed.
 There are numerous definitions of psychological resilience, most of which center around two concepts: adversity and positive adaptation.
 Positive emotions, social support, and hardiness can influence a person to become more resilient.

 A psychologically resilient person can resist adverse mental conditions that are often associated with unfavorable life circumstances.
 This differs from psychological recovery which is associated with returning to those mental conditions that preceded a traumatic experience or personal loss.

 Research on psychological resilience has shown that it plays a crucial role in promoting mental health and well-being.
 Resilient people are better equipped to navigate life's challenges, maintain positive emotions, and recover from setbacks.
 They demonstrate higher levels of self-efficacy, optimism, and problem-solving skills, which contribute to their ability to adapt and thrive in adverse situations.